Here we set out the typical processes and possible timescales in the administration of an estate.

 Inheritance tax will have to be paid before we can apply for a grant of probate or letters of administration and this may require us to write to various financial institutions to see if they will be prepared to release funds to us.
 As soon as the tax has been paid, an application for grant of probate or letters of administration can then be made.

 You will appreciate that the time taken in getting the financial information together depends very much on the size of the estate and the number and type of assets involved.
 This is why the Inland Revenue allows six months from the date of death to submit the paperwork.
-It could take up to six months for the Inland Revenue to process the IHT400 to enable us to apply for the grant of probate or letters of administration.The issue of the grant of probate or letters of administration should take between two and three weeks following the application being made.
+It could take up to six months for the Inland Revenue to process the IHT400 to enable us to apply for the grant of probate or letters of administration.The issue of the grant of probate or letters of administration is currently taking around 8-12 weeks following the application being made.

 Step 4 - Financial institutions release funds